neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 ***Q5: Using this game theory model, show why you would never predict to observe altruistic cooperation.***

-***Q6: Based on this model, would you predict that both selfish and altruist behavioral phenotypes could co-exist in a population?
-Why / why not?***

 ⏸️ PAUSE here for class-wide discussion